learn-crypto-trading/learn-crypto-trading.github.io/index.md

 * John J.Murphy - Technical Analysis Of The Financial Markets.pdf
 * Bulkowski - Encyclopedia of Chart Patterns

 The more I learn the more I'll fill out and organize this repository.
-I'm also still migrating info from the [SuperSource](http://crypt0library.net).
+I'm also continually adding to, and migrating from the [Source⧉Crypto](http://crypt0library.net) Discord Chat.

 * > Learn then Implement
   >